BetterCloud/vault-java-driver/README.md

 SSL Config
 ----------
-If your Vault server uses a SSL certificate, then you must supply that certificate to establish connections.
+If your Vault server uses an SSL certificate, then you must supply that certificate to establish connections.
 Also, if you are using certificate-based client authentication, then you must supply a client certificate and private key that have been previously registered with your Vault server.